sagemath/trac_to_gh/Issue 9578.md

 # Issue 9578: Add even more customization of ticks in plots

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9578

 Original creator: kcrisman